xta0/xta0.me/_posts/2025-01-20-GenAI-Stable-Diffusion-SDXL.md

 print(input_tokens_1) # [49406, 320, 2761, 7251, 49407]
 ```

-We extract the token_ids from our prompt, resulting in a `[1, 5]` tensor.
+We extract the token IDs from our prompt, resulting in a `[1, 5]` tensor.
 Note that `49406` and `49407` represent the beginning and ending symbols, respectively.

 ```python
 clip_text_encoder_1 = CLIPTextModel.from_pretrained(